awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

 DCP/Vardis protocol stack as described in this [arXiv report](https://arxiv.org/abs/2404.01570) and its enhanced and revised [journal version](https://doi.org/10.1016/j.comcom.2024.108021).
-It aims to be a reasonably (though not completely) faithful implementation of the DCP/VarDis protocol stack specification, which can be found [here](https://github.com/awillig/dcp-vardis.git).
+It aims to be a reasonably (though not completely) faithful and complete implementation of the DCP/VarDis protocol stack specification, which can be found [here](https://github.com/awillig/dcp-vardis.git).
 The simulator has been developed for the OMNeT++ discrete-event simulation